oloapinivad/MiLES/README.md

 ## HISTORY

+*next version - May 2019
+- Expanding possibilities for ncdf.opener.universal()

 *v0.7 - Feb 2019*
 - New wrapper structure using namelists
 - Introducing blocking diagnostic based on zonal wind at 500hPa (beta)